aseyq/flyCSV/README.md

 ### For example
 ![example](https://raw.githubusercontent.com/aseyq/flyCSV/main/inst/images/twodf.png)

-### Tip: Using a lightweight CSV editor
-Since it takes some time to open heavier software like Microsoft Office or OpenOffice, I find it useful to open csv files with a lightweight CSV editor.
-In Linux, I use [Gnumeric](http://www.gnumeric.org/).
-Although I've never used them, [TableTool](https://github.com/jakob/TableTool) for MacOS, and [CSV Quick Viewer](https://sourceforge.net/projects/csvquickviewer/) for Windows can be useful alternatives.

-Instead of making a software your default viewer, you can specify the program to open the file with `browser` parameter.
-(See above)

 ## Input types and output structures
 `flyCSV` uses `write.csv` underneath, which is extremely flexible.
 So,`flyCSV()` can take different types of input.
 Here is a demonstration of how the CSV file structure would look like for different formats.